ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 ## Calendar

 Import a calendar .ics file.
-It will be converted to the programs own calendar format, that can be accessed from the "Calendar" view.
+It will be converted to the programs own calendar format, that can be accessed from the ["Calendar"](./calendar) drawer menu.
 If you import the same calendar multiple times, only the new/changed events are imported.